 \subsection{On nonlinearity}

 In this subsection, we first collect properties of some kinds of interaction functions, with which \eqref{RDS} are studied in some previous literature (see \cite{CV02, Lu07, CL09}).
-Then, we construct several counter examples that do not satisfy part of restrictions on the nonlinearity in these literature, especially do not belong to these classes.
-However, our Theorems \ref{t:structureofattractorwRDS} and \ref{t:sturctureofattractorsRDS} is still applicable for \eqref{RDS} with interaction terms being such examples.
+Then, we construct several counter examples that do not satisfy part of restrictions on the nonlinearity in these literature, especially do not belong to these classes of interaction functions.
+However, our Theorems \ref{t:structureofattractorwRDS} and \ref{t:sturctureofattractorsRDS} are still applicable for \eqref{RDS} with interaction terms being such examples.
 As indicated in Open Problem \ref{op:attractorRDS}, it is not yet known how to obtain the same results by previous frameworks.

 \begin{definition} \cite{CV95, CV02} Let $\Xi$ be a topological space of functions defined on $\mathbb R$.
 A function $\phi(s)\in \Xi$ is said to be translation compact in $\Xi$ if the closure is compact in $\Xi$. \end{definition} Denote by $ C^{\mathrm{p.u.}}_{\mathrm{tr.c.}}(\mathbb R;\mathcal M)$, $C^{\mathrm{p.p.}}_{\mathrm{tr.c.}}(\mathbb R;\mathcal M)$ and $ C_{\mathrm{tr. c.}} (\mathbb R;\mathcal M)$ the classes of translation compact functions in $ C^{\mathrm{p.u.}}(\mathbb R;\mathcal M)$, $ C^{\mathrm{p.p.}}(\mathbb R;\mathcal M)$ and $ C (\mathbb R;\mathcal M)$, respectively.
 We have the following characterizations and relationships of these spaces. \begin{theorem} \cite{CV02} $\varphi(s)\in C_{\mathrm{tr.c.}}(\mathbb R;\mathcal M)$ if and only if for any $R>0$, $\varphi(v,s)$ is bounded in $Q(R)=\{(v,s):\|v\|_{\mathbb R^N}\leq R, s\in \mathbb R\}$, and where $\theta(l,R) $ is a positive function tending to $0$ as $l\rightarrow 0^+$. \end{theorem} \begin{theorem} \cite{Lu07} $\varphi(s)\in C^{\mathrm{p.u.}}_{\mathrm{tr.c.}}(\mathbb R;\mathcal M)$ if and only if $\varphi(s)\in C^{\mathrm{p.p.}}_{\mathrm{tr.c.}}(\mathbb R;\mathcal M)$ and one of the following holds. \begin{itemize} \item[1.] $\{\varphi(s): s\in \mathbb R\}$ is precompact in $\mathcal M$.